The Michigan requirement to submit to an alcohol blood or breath test and the penalties of a refusal.

 Michigan’s “implied consent” law states that any person who has been arrested for an intoxicated driving offense is deemed to have consented to a breath or blood test.
 If a person withdraws this implied consent—by refusing to test—the officer cannot forcibly administer a test without a court order.
 But an unlawful refusal carries certain consequences.

-Consequences of Refusing a DUI Blood or Breath Test in Michigan
+Consequences of Refusing a DUI Breathalyzer or Blood Test in Michigan

 Violating Michigan's implied consent requirements by refusing to take a blood or breath test will generally result in license suspension and other consequences.

-License Suspension for Refusing DUI Alcohol and Drug Testing in Michigan
+License Suspension for Refusing a Breathalyzer or Blood Test in Michigan

 Drivers who refuse to submit to a lawfully requested blood or breath test face a one-year license suspension.
 Any subsequent test refusal within seven years will result in a two-year license suspension.

-Michigan DUI Offenders Who Refuse Testing Aren't Eligible for a Restricted License
+Michigan DUI Offenders Who Refuse Breathalyzers and Blood Testing Aren't Eligible for a Restricted License

 Persons who refuse chemical testing are not eligible for the restricted license (which permits the person to drive with an ignition interlock device during the suspension) normally available to those convicted of intoxicated driving offenses.